 - Circumstances Unique to the Applicants

-Rules of Fiduciary Conduct – the applicant must have a written document for the rules of conduct to be used in administering retirement plans.
-Rules of fiduciary conduct must meet the requirements found in Regs. §1.408-2(e)(5)(i) through (viii).
+Rules of fiduciary conduct – the applicant must have a written document for the rules of conduct to be used in administering retirement plans.
+Rules of fiduciary conduct must meet the requirements found in Treasury Regulation Sections 1.408-2(e)(5)(i) through (viii).
 The rules of conduct must require:

 (a) The owners or directors will be responsible for the proper exercise of fiduciary powers;

 (b) A written record will be made of the acceptance or relinquishment of fiduciary accounts;

 (c) If the applicant has authority to render investment advice, the advisability of holding or selling assets will be

 (e) Legal counsel is retained and readily available to pass upon fiduciary matters;

 (f) The applicant maintains a separate trust division;